vanitasaxena21/zomatodemoclone/README.md

 - JavaScript

 ## Purpose
-This project was built for learning, practice, and portfolio purposes only.
+This project was built for practice, and portfolio purposes only.
 It is not affiliated with or endorsed by Zomato.

-## Author
-Vanita Saxena